federicomor/progetto-bayesian/README.md

 The models without space could consider to use space as a covariate? like the locations longitude and latitude as numerical covariates.

 # Report chapters idea
-1. Data inspection
+1. Data inspection + problem presentation
+	- 1.1.
+NAs treatment
+	- 1.2. trends, choice of the year
+	- ?
 2. Models
 	- 2.1.
 SPPM (as it is just spatial, like the start point)
 	- 2.2.
 DRPM (space plus time)
-	- 2.3. covariate selection (Ettore and Giulia work, to prepare for the models with covariates)
+	- 2.3.
+CARBayesST + covariate selection (Ettore and Giulia work, to prepare for the models with covariates)
 	- 2.4.
 Gaussian PPMx (only covariates)
 	- 2.5.
 Curve PPMx (covariates and time)
-3. ecc
+3. Model choice
+	- 3.1. model comparison with the metrics used
+	- 3.2. why model X is the "best"
+4. Analysis of the results
+	- 4.1.
+How do we interpret the model?
+Why some covariates seem more important than others?
+	- 4.2.
+Does our results conflict with the ones of the literature?
+5. Conclusion
+6. Further Developments
+	- 6.1. model averaging Package‘AICcmodavg’
+	- 6.2.  weekend-weekday division
+	- 6.3. prior dall'anno precedente